-Enlarge reduce 5e is a powerful spell in the Dungeon and Dragon 5th edition, the 5e enlarge reduce gives you the ability to cast a spell on a creature or an object you can see within a given range to grow larger or smaller for a while.
+Enlarge Reduce 5e, popularly called 5e enlargement, is a powerful spell in the Dungeon and Dragon 5th edition.
+The 5e enlargement reduction gives you the ability to cast a spell on a creature or an object you can see within a given range to grow larger or smaller for a while.

-And again, If the enemy or is a creature, whatever it is wearing and carrying at that moment changes in size with it.
-And on the reverse, any item the affected creature drops will automatically return to its normal shape and size.
+And again, if the enemy is a creature, whatever it is wearing and carrying at that moment changes in size compared to it.
+In the opposite direction, any item dropped by the affected creature will automatically return to its normal shape and size.

-Summarily, if Enlarge/Reduce spell is cast to enlarge or reduce the size of a creature or an object within range
+Summarily, if the Enlarge/Reduce spell is cast to enlarge or reduce the size of a creature or an object within range,

 Attributes of Enlarge Reduce 5e